 Today’s students have grown up as digital natives, surrounded by technology and accustomed to the experience it provides.
 It should come as no surprise therefore, to hear that higher education institutions are looking to offer a digital-first approach to improve student engagement and experience.
 The Covid-19 pandemic has pushed the need for digital transformation even further, and its effects are unlikely to abruptly end.

 Social media in education is at the core of this movement.
 Student and schools alike find themselves more active than ever on social media.
 According to a recent study, 97% of students use social media, with university students being the most active of all.
 To meet these students online, 98% of schools are now using social media, according to Hootsuite.
-Most often, social media for colleges and universities is used as a marketing tool to attract new students.
-While this can be a highly effective enrolment strategy, it misses a major opportunity to engage with current students, improve student engagement, and ultimately, reduce drop-out rates.
+However, most often, colleges and universities are using social media as a marketing tool to attract new students.
+While this can be a highly effective enrolment strategy, they are missing out on a key use – as a support channel.
+Social media in higher education can be used to provide support to students at all stages of the lifecycle.

 In this blog, we’ll look at the best practices for using social media as a student support channel in higher education.
-And answer the question of how can social media be used in education.
-If you want a more in-depth look into this topic with top tips and tools you can use to achieve improved student experiences and engagement, take a look at our new eBook.
+If you want a more in-depth look into this topic with top tips and tools to improve student experience and engagement, take a look at our new eBook.

 Learn how your institution can become a truly student-first institution with social media support.
 Begin your digital transformation journey today!Get eBook now